spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/7-batch/2-sftp-to-jdbc.md

 ```

-#### Drop a file into the remote directory
+#### Copying a File into the Remote Directory

-Normally data would be uploaded to an SFTP server.
+Normally, data would be uploaded to an SFTP server.
-We will simulate this by copying a file into the directory specified by `--remote-dir`.
+We simulate this by copying a file into the directory specified by `--remote-dir`.
-Sample data can be found in the `data/` directory of the [sample project](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/recipes/file-ingest/file-to-jdbc/file-to-jdbc.zip?raw=true).
+You can find sample data in the `data/` directory of the [sample project](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/recipes/file-ingest/file-to-jdbc/file-to-jdbc.zip?raw=true).

-Copy `data/name-list.csv` into the `/tmp/remote-files` directory which the SFTP source is monitoring.
+Copy `data/name-list.csv` into the `/tmp/remote-files` directory, which the SFTP source is monitoring.
-When this file is detected, the `sftp` source will download it to the `/tmp/local-files` directory specified by `--local-dir`, and emit a Task Launch Request.
+When this file is detected, the `sftp` source downloads it to the `/tmp/local-files` directory specified by `--local-dir`, and emits a task launch request.
-The Task Launch Request includes the name of the task to launch along with the local file path, given as a command line argument.
+The task launch request includes the name of the task to launch along with the local file path, given as a command line argument.
-Spring Batch binds each command line argument to a corresponding JobParameter.
+Spring Batch binds each command line argument to a corresponding `JobParameter`.
-The FileIngestTask job processes the file given by the JobParameter named `localFilePath`.
+The `FileIngestTask` job processes the file given by the `JobParameter` named `localFilePath`.
-Since there have not been any recent requests, the task will launch within 30 seconds after the request is published (see tip above about configuring the launch trigger).
+Since there have not been any recent requests, the task launches within 30 seconds after the request is published (see the earlier tip above about configuring the launch trigger).

 ```bash
 cp data/name-list.csv /tmp/remote-files
 ```

-When the batch job launches, you will see something like this in the SCDF console log:
+When the batch job launches, you see something like this in the SCDF console log:

 ```bash
 2018-10-26 16:47:24.879  INFO 86034 --- [nio-9393-exec-7] o.s.c.d.spi.local.LocalTaskLauncher      : Command to be executed: /Library/Java/JavaVirtualMachines/jdk1.8.0_60.jdk/Contents/Home/jre/bin/java -jar <path-to>/batch/file-ingest/target/ingest-1.0.0.jar localFilePath=/tmp/local-files/name-list.csv --spring.cloud.task.executionid=1